-What Is A Point Of Sale System
+What Is A Point Of Sale System?

-The most important characteristic of a cutting-edge system is that it has advanced features but is still designed to be easy to use.
+The most important characteristics of a cutting-edge system are that it has advanced features but is still designed to be easy to use.
 All POS systems can check out customers, print receipts, and keep track of your inventory counts.
 But not all can do complex operations such as handling discounts, taxes, returns, credits, add-on fees, price breakpoints, sale specials, and currency conversion all in the same transaction.
 Not all can integrate your online and in-store operations while tracking the clients and revenues from both.

 Indeed until very recently, this was only available to big box stores with their own IT staff.
 Even now retailers who want integrated e-commerce are routinely quoted up to $25,000 or more.
 Yet it is possible to have it all, do it on a budget, and with basic computer skills.
 You can build a POS system and here is what you should know before diving in:

 More than just a smart cash register it is an entire retail management package.
 In addition to the usual POS functions, a good system can do the following:

 – Bring advanced inventory control with artificial intelligence features that can suggest the correct re-order quantities.

 – Maintain your data on your own computers while using the cloud for automatic backups.